 Channing Briggs Small Research Grant

 The NASPA Foundation supports the discovery of new knowledge through research and innovation in the field of student affairs.
 This is achieved through a continued commitment to funding selected proposals as submitted annual to the Foundation.
-Applications for the Channing Briggs Small Grants will open April 1 and close July 1 of each year.
+Applications for the Channing Briggs Small Grants will open April 1 and close July 1 of each year as approved by the Foundation Board.
 These are small grants in the amount of $5,000 or less for research.

 Channing Briggs Small Grant Winners Include:

 - Dana Winters, Doctoral Student, University of Pittsburgh; "College Student Development: Self-Authorship in an Era of Increased Parental Involvement"

 - Blake Silver, Doctoral Student, University of Virginia; "Navigating the Senior-Year Transition: A Qualitative Study of the Experiences of First-Generation American Students"

 - Cheryl Warmann, Director of Enrollment Services, Oakton Community College; "How Generalists Function as a Community of Practice in Community College One-Stop Student Services Center"

 - Heather Rowan-Kenyon, Associate Professor, Boston College; “Racialized Aggression and Social Media on Campus”